 Ahh, summer.
 The sun is shining, the kids are out of school, and things just seem a little less hectic.
 When you think back to your own childhood summers, chances are delicious frozen desserts play a part in your memories.
 Why?
 Because after swimming, riding bikes, hanging out with friends, or finding other ways to enjoy fun in the sun, there’s just nothing like a delicious frozen treat to cool you down.

-When the temperature goes up, it’s time to explore the Kids With Food Allergies’ Safe Eats® Allergy-Friendly Recipe database.
-The Frozen Desserts section has plenty of mouth-watering, memory-making options.
+When the temperature goes up, it’s time to explore the Kids With Food Allergies’ Safe Eats® Allergy-Friendly Recipe Collection.
+The frozen desserts section has plenty of mouth-watering, memory-making options.
 Best of all, many are free of the most-common allergens!

 Chocolate Coco Whipped Freeze – This sweet chocolate treat is made with coconut milk and coconut whipped topping.

 Pina Colada Ice Cream − Pineapple and coconut are always a great match.
 Combine canned pineapple and coconut milk to transport you to the tropics.
 Don't have an ice cream maker?
 Try these Pina Colada Paletas (frozen pops).